signaturescience/metscale/scripts/doc/temp_readme.md

 * 1: Taxon ID is present in that database
 * 2: Taxon ID is not present but it's species-level ancestor is
 * -: Neither is present
+*Note:* For taxon IDs above species level, only outcomes 1/0 are possible.

-If only a single taxon ID is input, the DQT will output the rank of that taxon ID and a `Yes/No` response for containment in each database.
+If only a single taxon ID is input, the DQT will output the rank of that taxon ID and a `Yes` or `--` (No) response for containment in each database.
 ```
 (metag) :~$ python3 query_tool.py -t 10
 Taxon ID:         10 (rank: genus)